-Then God placed an educator in our path who came to our home for the assessment and said, “There is so much in there that wants to get out… I think our school would be perfect for Clayton.”
+Then God placed an educator in our path who came to our home for an assessment and said, “There is so much in there that wants to get out… I think our school would be perfect for Clayton.”
 This was a classical Christian school in Fletcher, NC, Veritas Christian Academy.
-He had an exceptional year and scored a 99% on his phonemic awareness test.
+He had an exceptional kindergarten year and scored 99% on his phonemic awareness test.
 However, at the end of the 2nd grade, his reading and spelling were still laborious.
 That’s when I was sitting at the Georgia Dyslexia Conference and heard Clayton’s struggles described perfectly.
 I heard on that day that there was hope.

 Clayton wrote this poem during finals week just days before completing his undergraduate degree: